ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ### pwd
 The Print Working Directory or `pwd` command prints the directory you are currently working in starting from the root directory.
 When you log into a linux terminal, the original starting point is the `$HOME` directory of the user that was logged into.
 In this case, that is `/home/user`.
 When you go to other directories such as `/etc`, pwd will print that directory.
-There is some subtleties to this command but for the most part it is a simple print where I am on the system.
+T#45~22.04.1-Ubuntu SMP PREEMPT_DYNAMIC Wed Sep 11 15:25:05 UTC 2here is some subtleties to this command but for the most part it is a simple print where I am on the system.

 ### ls
 LiSt or `ls` is a command that lists the contents of the working directory.
 Normally, when you create a fresh install of linux or create a new user, this command will show that the home directory is empty for the most part.
 However, if you run the `ls` command on this particular system's home directory, you will find most of the exercises that will be used throughout this guide.